swiss-ai/video2dataset/swiss_ai/datasets/HowTo100M.md

 ## Download the raw metadata
 First, run `wget https://www.rocq.inria.fr/cluster-willow/amiech/howto100m/HowTo100M.zip`

-Second, run `python utils/process_howto100m.py -P <RAW ZIP PATH> -O /cluster/work/cotterell/mm_swissai/datasets/howto100m/v2d` to preprocess the zip file into a CSV compatible with video2dataset, and then download the videos in video2dataset format.
+Second, run `python utils/process_howto100m.py -P <RAW ZIP PATH> -O /cluster/work/cotterell/mm_swissai/datasets/howto100m/v2d -VD` to preprocess the zip file into a CSV compatible with video2dataset, and then download the videos in video2dataset format (if you don't want to download, exclude the `-VD` flag).
 Note the args for passing in the correct path to the zip and an output dir, as well as optional start/end indices.
 This will result in a file `/cluster/work/cotterell/mm_swissai/datasets/howto100m/v2d/howto100m_v2d.csv` (or, if you pass in start and end indices, `/cluster/work/cotterell/mm_swissai/datasets/howto100m/v2d/howto100m_v2d_<STARTINDEX>_<ENDINDEX>`).

 ## Download the Videos (from CLI)